atillaturkmen/tournament-prediction-game/README.md

 ## Folder Layout:
 - db: Db model and db queries wrapped in js functions
 - public: Assets that are served directly to the client
-- routes: Express routers that handles GET and POST requests from different URL's.
+- routes: Express routers that handle GET and POST requests from different URL's.
 - views: HTML and EJS templates.